 Don’t stand like a deer in the headlights next time your child misbehaves.
 Grab the Scripts for Managing Crazy-Making Behaviour and know exactly what to say next time your toddler or preschooler isn’t listening.

 We’ve discussed the benefits of rough and tumble play many times and if you missed it, you can check out a recent post about it here.
 Children go through a phase between the ages of four and eight where they define their gender expression by what they are not.
 So being a boy means primarily not being a girl.
 ‘Boys will be boys’ teaches them that only girls respect boundaries and limits, listen to consent and are quiet and calm.
 Furthermore, it communicates that boys are entitled to a free pass for poor behavior simply because they are young males.

-As these boys continue to grow, we are confronted with a snowball toxic masculinity.
+As these boys continue to grow, we’re confronted with a snowball of toxic masculinity.
 We see these behaviors evolve into microaggressions like snapping bras in the hallways and vulgar locker room talk which is excused, still, under the notion that they are not girls and therefore they cannot be expected to be kind courteous.
-Because they’ve been taught the behaviour is expected, and it’s been reinforced by giving them free pass.
-When are they taught it is not more acceptable for boys to ignore their partner’s consent or lack of consent, to ignore the established and agreed-upon rules than it would be for a girl to do so?
+They’ve been taught the behaviour is expected, and it’s been reinforced by giving them free pass.
+Therey’re never taught that it’s no more acceptable for boys to ignore their partner’s consent or lack of consent, to ignore the established and agreed-upon rules than it would be for a girl to do so.

 We can raise boys who can be quiet, respect boundaries, receive enthusiastic consent- and still be secure in the fact that they are boys.
 This starts with us, as parents, holding our male children to the same standards as we do the girls.